 About us

-Access to Therapy is committed to delivering excellent Speech Pathology, Occupational Therapy and Early Childhood Teaching.
+Access to Therapy is committed to delivering excellent Speech Pathology, Occupational Therapy, Dietetics, Physiotherapy and Early Childhood Teaching.
 Our goal is to provide access, empathy and hope for children and families in the greater Ipswich region.

 Meet the Team